rueedlinger/gfollow/README.md

 ```

-## In What Kind of Projects are Users You Follow on GitHub Interested?
+## Get Some Insights From People You Follow

 The node scripts [`ghStarred.js`](ghStarred.js) saves the latest starred repositories from people you follow in the CSV file `starred.csv`.
 If the file already exists new entries are append if they do not exist yet.
 To check if a entry already exist the GitHub project id is used.